prsntai/Training/README.md

 # algorithm

-Testing repository for the prsntAI's GPT-based algorithm.
+Testing repository for prsntAI's GPT-based algorithm.

 ## Table of Contents